Novaes/ouro/readme.md

 ### Auto-tuner that builds optimized kernels for CNNs ###

-    The different methods are each one on its branch (wip/direct,wip/lowering,wip/fft) I'm most currently working on wip/fft
+    The different methods are each one on its branch (wip/direct, wip/lowering, wip/fft) I'm most currently working on wip/fft

+    requirements:
+        Terra (github.com/zdevito/terra)
+        Accelerate framework for dgemm/convolution tests

     most important files:
         src/kernel.t: gerates a convolution of size NB by NB